-The Dawson Springs Police Department released the following reports this week:
+The Dawson Springs Police Department released the following reports Tuesday:

 The two men charged in connection with the August robbery of Planters Bank in Dawson Springs were handed down no true bills from the Hopkins Circuit grand jury on Tuesday.